Superradiance of rotating black holes surrounded by dark matter: Dark matter influence on the superradiant amplification factor of massive scalar field

 There will be superradiant phenomena when $Z_{lm}>0$ .
 In Fig.~\ref{z11single}, we plot $Z_{11}$ for different angular momentum $a$ and PFDM parameter $\lambda$ . \footnote{This equation Eq.(\ref{ZZ}) remains valid for spin values $a \leq M$ if the condition $\mu M<\omega M\ll 1$ is satisfied. }

-From the left panel, we observe that the super-radiant amplification factor monotonically increases with the black hole angular momentum $a$.
+From the top panel, we observe that the super-radiant amplification factor monotonically increases with the black hole angular momentum $a$.
 This indicates that the superradiant effect becomes more pronounced as the black hole rotates faster.
-In the right panel, roughly speaking, the superradiant amplification weakens gradually as the dark matter parameter increases.
+In the bottom panel, the superradiant amplification weakens gradually as the dark matter parameter increases, which means the dark matter has supressive effect on the black hole superradiance, we will give an explanation about this behavior in the discussion.

-Interestingly, from the right panel of Fig.~\ref{z11single}, there is an intersection between the amplification factor of the Kerr black hole($\lambda/M=0$) and that of the PFDM rotating black hole.
-It means that in some frequency domain, as the dark matter density $\lambda$ increases, the super-radiance will first enhance and then decrease thus has the non-monotonous behavior.
-To certify this point more, we plot the peak amplification factor within the parameter range $\lambda/M=0$ to $\lambda/M=0.1$ in Fig.~\ref{z0.1}.
-From Fig.~\ref{z0.1}, we notice that as the amount of dark matter increases in the region between $0<\frac{\lambda}{M}<0.1$, the peak amplification factor initially increases and then gradually decreases.
-We do not have a direct physical understanding of this phenomenon up to now.
-It would be interesting to further investigate whether this behavior can be understood by considering correction caused by $\sigma(r)$ or there is some physical reason behind.